murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 * Red means that the job either exited before completion, or did not produce the expected output
 * Green means that the job ran successfully to completion and is ready to be viewed

-The Main Content window is the CellOrganizer-for-Galaxy workspace.
+The Main Content window is the CellOrganizer for Galaxy workspace.
 Once a tool or workflow (this term will be explained later) has been selected from the Tool Window, the user can specify the input parameters via the Main Content window.

 Work Histories
 **************